 Add the Ethtool command to be always run at the start-up of operating system.
 There are multiple options to do this.
 Replace with the real network interface name.

 Crontab: Type sudo crontab -e and add the following line to the end of the file:

+'''

 @reboot /sbin/ethtool -K <interface> gro off tso off

+'''

-/etc/rc.local: open the file with the superuser rights and add to the end of the file before exit 0.
+/etc/rc.local: open the file with the root rights and add

+'''

 /sbin/ethtool -K <interface> gro off tso off

+'''